ItIsAndrewL/comp426-final-project/README.md

 Here's how we plan on doing this:

 1) The main part of the frontend will be a tinder-like scrolling feature where you will have "swipe right/like" and "swipe left/dislike" buttons.
 Upon swiping another song snippet will be loaded in.
 This should satisfy the event-driver and interactive portions.
 2) The backend will need to store user log-ins.
-We can keep track of users liked and disliked songs so we don't send them a song they've heard before on another session.
-We can also store session playlists for each user.
-A session playlist will consist of all the liked songs for that session so the user can go back in on spotify and listen to them.
+We can store liked song playlists for each user.
+A liked song playlist will consist of all the songs that the users has liked so the user can find them on spotify later and listen to them.
 3) The third party API we plan on using is the Spotify API to get the song information/snippets.
 The route we will most likely need to use for this is `GET /tracks/{id}`.
 [Route Documentation](https://developer.spotify.com/documentation/web-api/reference/get-track)
 4) We plan on having a user sign-in component so users can see past session playlists and possibly link directly into their spotify account
 5) The user experience will mostly be in the swiping page, which should have a nice, pleasing design